gabrieledarrigo/rock-paper-scissors/README.md

 ## Test

-All test are written with [mocha](https://github.com/mochajs/mocha) test framework.
-[expect.js](https://github.com/LearnBoost/expect.js/) library is used for the various asserts;
+All test are written with [mocha](https://github.com/mochajs/mocha) test framework; [expect.js](https://github.com/LearnBoost/expect.js/) library is used for the various asserts.
 Because all game's module are ES6 module the test runner use [mocha-traceur](https://www.npmjs.org/package/mocha-traceur) to transpile the code.

 First install all deps: